tayganr/DataOps/labs/lab-postman-collection.md

 <div align="right"><a href="#lab-2---postman-collection">↥ back to top</a></div>

+## Step 3 - Create Remaining Requests
+By this point, we have learnt how to setup a HTTP request within a Postman collection and train a custom Form Recognizer model.
+Repeat [Step 2](#step-2---create-a-request) for the remaining API's to complete your Postman collection.
+This will demonstrate the full suite of Form Recognizer API's (Train Model > Get Models > Get Model > Get Keys > Analyze Form > Delete Model) and heighten your understanding of how they could potentially be used programmatically with your language of choice.

+Note: As we have already created a saved request for Train Model, skip to [API 2 - Get Models](#api-2---get-models).

+<div align="right"><a href="#lab-2---postman-collection">↥ back to top</a></div>

 ## API 1 - Train Model
 Create and train a custom model.
 The train request must include a source parameter that is either an externally accessible Azure Storage blob container Uri (preferably a Shared Access Signature Uri) or valid path to a data folder in a locally mounted drive.